QuinnBast/ChessInJava/readme.md

 The completed project will include a fully functional chess board that will include 2 player local play chess.
 If I am ambitious I may attempt to code an AI that you can play against at a later date.

+## How to play:
+Download the "ChessInJava.jar" file and open the jar.
+The application should start automatically.

+## Feature List:

 Implemented:
 - Graphics and board
 - Invalid move prevention